 Q2 — Has your system been activated in response to a major shock in the last five years?

-This helps calibrate the readout against real-world activation experience rather than design intent alone.
+This helps calibrate the readout against actual activation experience rather than design intent alone.

 Please answer both questions before continuing.